BRINGING A NEW WEIM HOME

-An adopted Weimaraner brings with it, his or her baggage from their former lives.
+An adopted Weimaraner brings with it his or her baggage from their former lives.
 They have often been through a lot, even if they have not been abused.
-They form strong attachments to their families and may go through a short grieving process.
+They form strong attachments to their families and may go through a short grieving process when they leave them.
 They may be scared, confused and/or depressed.
 They are individuals.
-They have their own personalities, quirks and histories, which have served to mold their character.
+They have their own personalities, quirks and histories which have served to mold their character.
 What works for one, may not work for another.
 You just have to be patient, open and listen to their needs.

-Dog-proof the area where your pooch will spend most of his time during the first few months.
-This may mean taping loose electrical cords to baseboards; storing household chemicals on high shelves; removing plants, rugs, and breakables; setting up the crate, and installing baby gates.
+Dog-proof the area where your Weim will spend most of his time during the first few months.
+This may mean taping loose electrical cords to baseboards; storing household chemicals on high shelves; removing plants, rugs, and breakables; setting up the crate; and installing baby gates.

-Training your dog will start the first moment you have him.
-Take time to create a vocabulary list everyone will use when giving your dog directions.
-This will help prevent confusion and help your dog learn his commands more quickly.
+Training your Weim will start the first moment you have him.
+Take time to create a vocabulary list everyone will use when giving your Weim directions.
+This will help prevent confusion, and help your Weim learn his commands more quickly.

 When you adopt your Weim, bring an ID tag with your phone number on it so that he has an extra measure of safety for the ride home and the first few uneasy days.
-If he is microchipped, be sure to register your contact information with the chip’s company, if the rescue or shelter does not do that for you.
+If he is micro chipped, be sure to register your contact information with the chip’s company if the rescue or shelter does not do that for you.
 LWR will register your Weim’s micro chip with your contact information about 2 weeks post-adoption.

-Do not let him off leash when not in a fenced in area until you are sure he is properly trained to respond.
+Do not let your Weim off leash when not in a securely fenced area until you are sure he is properly trained to respond to you.
 They love to run.
 No matter how much they may have bonded with you, they can be easily distracted by wildlife or other stimulus and take off.

-Plan on being home for a few days to allow time for your new Weim to adjust to their new house and new family members.
-Do not come home and then leave them alone while you run errands or go out to dinner.
+You should plan on being home with your Weim for the first few days to allow time for him to adjust to new living arrangements and family members.
+Do not bring him home and then leave him alone while you run errands or go out to dinner.
 Stay home.
-They need to feel a sense of security while they adjust to their new surroundings.
-On the second day, you can try crating them for short periods of time.
+He needs to feel a sense of security while adjusting to new surroundings.
+On the second day, you can try crating him or leaving him for short periods of time.

 Establish your house rules immediately, but gently and firmly.
 Reinforce good behavior with praise or treats, but do not overly fuss or make a big deal out of it.
 Firmly establish boundaries like “off” for furniture he is not going to be allowed on, for example.

 Each Weim will have a different timeframe for adjusting.
-You want enough time to introduce them to family members, the house, crating and the yard.
+You want enough time to introduce him to family members, the house, crating and the yard.

 You should be able to move to what your normal workday routine is after the second day.
-If you wait too long to return to a normal routine, separation anxiety may become worse.
-It depends on the dog – work with the dogs foster family (if you are adopting) for ideas on how to make his transition easier.
+If you wait too long to return to a normal routine, separation anxiety may arise.
+It depends on the Weim; consult with the Weim’s foster family (if you are adopting) for ideas on how to make his transition easier.
 It will take time to work out your relationship.

-Have their bed, food bowl, water bowls all ready in their place.
-Have toys just for him or her.
+Have his bed, food and water bowls already in their places.
 If you have multiple dogs, make sure you have new toys that are just for your new Weim.
 Do not allow other family pets to lie on the bedding or use the new bowls or toys.
-Allow your new Weim the 1st opportunity to scent his items.
+Allow your new Weim the first opportunity to scent his items.

 Exploring and sniffing